University of Wisconsin–Whitewater: Athletics

 UW–Whitewater is a member of NCAA Division III for athletics.
 It is a part of the Wisconsin Intercollegiate Athletic Conference (WIAC).
 The university's athletics teams are nicknamed the Warhawks and are represented by the colors purple and white.

-In the 2013–14 academic year, the Warhawks made collegiate sport history by winning the men's football, basketball, and baseball championships.
-UW-Whitewater is the first school in NCAA history in any division to experience such a three-sport sweep in the same academic year.
+In the 2013–14 academic year, the Warhawks won the men's football, basketball, and baseball championships.
+UW-Whitewater is the first school in NCAA history in any division to attain such a three-sport sweep in the same academic year.

-One of UW-Whitewater's programs for students with disabilities, Cornerstones for Success, provides athletes with disabilities the opportunity to share their experiences in sports and everyday life with students from across the Midwest.
+One of UW-Whitewater's programs for students with disabilities, Cornerstones for Success, provides athletes with disabilities the opportunity to share their experiences in sports and everyday life.
 UW-Whitewater also has wheelchair basketball programs for men and women; both teams have won national championships.